Creditors Collection Service

 Creditors Collection Service, Inc. Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If Creditors Collection Service is harassing you, you may want to consider filing a complaint.

 Your Rights When Dealing with Creditors Collection Service

-Debt collectors must abide by state and federal laws in the United States.
-For example, the Fair Debt Collection Practices Act prohibits a debt collection agency from using abusive, unfair, or deceptive practices.
-In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
-In particular:
+Debt collectors must follow state and federal laws.
+For example, the FDCPA prohibits a debt collection agency from using abusive, unfair, or deceptive practices and ensures your rights are protected:

-• Creditors Collection Service may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Creditors Collection Service cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Creditors Collection Service must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Creditors Collection Service must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Creditors Collection Service cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Creditors Collection Service cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Creditors Collection Service From Your Credit Report Today!